 But now the same DA is taking Ben back to trial in December of 2023.

-This catastrophic situation has devastated the Darby family and left them in significant financial crisis as legal fees continue to mount.
+Legal fees continue to mount.
 All support is greatly appreciated as this miscarriage of justice continues each day that Ben still faces another trial.

 Ben has stood for what is right; now we must stand with him.